-Work is defined as the process of energy transfer when a force is applied over a distance.
-The formula for work done (W) is given by:
+Work is defined as the energy transferred when a force is applied to an object over a distance.
+The formula for work done (W) is:

 W = Fd cos(θ)